 Dedicated team model is a reliable and cost-efficient approach to outsource a whole or a part of product development.
 It works well for different types of projects from scaling large web platforms to building an MVP from scratch.

-In this article, we talk about the basics of this approach, outline the key benefits of a dedicated team model, and give a quick walk-through of what to expect at the start should you decide to go for it.
+In this article, we give a common dedicated team definition and talk about the basics of this approach, outline the key benefits of a dedicated team model, and give a quick walk-through of what to expect at the start should you decide to go for it.

 A dedicated software development team is a group of remote specialists that you hire to design and build a new system or contribute to your ongoing project.
 This team is officially employed by your tech vendor and, in most cases, works exclusively on your project.
 As a rule, a dedicated team includes different roles (e.g. UX/UI designers, project managers, BA, frontend and developers, data scientists, QA and DevOps), and its composition may be tailored depending on changing project requirements and phase.

 Unlike the staff augmentation strategy, which basically means adding talent to an existing tech department to fill in a skill gap or scale up the team, dedicated software development team model is a more holistic and business-oriented approach.
 As the name suggests, the team is dedicated to one client and has one set of business objectives in mind — your business objectives.